Skip to product information

 Color - Black

-The car was produced from 1978 in two different series, the second of which was created in 1982, to be replaced in the C segment, the market segment it covered in the FIAT price list, by the Tipo.
+The car was produced from 1978 in two different series, the second of which was made in 1982, to be replaced in the C segment, the market segment it covered in the FIAT price list, by the Tipo.